LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 #### Authentication

-Mobile app messaging engagements are currently for **authenticated conversations only.** You will see that [authentication](messaging-channels-web-messaging-authenticated-web-messaging.html) is toggled on by default.
+App Messaging engagements are currently for **authenticated conversations only.** You will see that [authentication](messaging-channels-web-messaging-authenticated-web-messaging.html) is toggled on by default.

 #### Routing